Nadia-Usalko/Incident-Reports-Analysis_SQL/README.md

 Bar and Dining Experience are definitely the areas to pay close attention to.

-7. To give more insights to Bar team, let's display the descriptions of the reports related to Bar Experience for further investigation:
+7. To give more insights to Bar team, let's display complete descriptions of the reports related to Bar Experience for further investigation:

 ```ruby
 SELECT Cruise_Start_Date,